atournayre/maker-bundle/docs/installation.md

 # Installation

-This guide will help you install and configure the Atournayre Maker Bundle in your Symfony application.
+This guide will help you install and configure the Elegant Maker Bundle in your Symfony application.

 ## Requirements